konradwrzeszcz/flashcards/TASK.md

 +/- index.html to update (CSS for desktop topic card height reduction)

 Task 31.1 - 31.2:
-+/- index.html to update (JS for progress refresh, CSS for font size revert)
++/- index.html to update (CSS for table font size and cell alignment)

 Task 32.1 - 32.3:
 +/- dictionary.js to update (restructure data into sections) +/- index.html to update (JS in `populateTopicRectangles` and CSS for section headers)

+Task 33.1 - 33.4:
++/- index.html to update (JS in `displayCard` to parse and render tables, CSS for table styling)

+Task 34.1:
++/- index.html to update (CSS to equalize table font size with card content)